cewing/codefellows_f2_python/source/session04.rst

   rather rather than raising these exceptions, when the user enters ``^C``  for Keyboard Interrupt, or ``^D`` (``^Z``  on Windows) for End Of File.

-* Update your mailroom program to use exceptions (and IBAFP) to handle malformed numeric input
+* Use this wrapper to get input from users in your mailroom program and use exceptions (and EAFP) to handle malformed numeric input

 Paths and File Processing